alirezagharahi/d_SBRS/README.md

 This page contains support material for the paper: A Gharahighehi and C Vens.
 “Diversification in Session-based News Recommender Systems”, under review in Personal and Ubiquitous Computing.

-This research is built on implementation by Malte Ludewig and Dietmar Jannach [1].
+This research is built on implementation by [Malte Ludewig and Dietmar Jannach](https://rn5l.github.io/session-rec/index.html) [1].
 In this paper We make rule-based and neighborhood based session-based recommenders, diversity-aware using news article embeddings.

 Four datasets are used in this study:

-- Adressa [2]
+- Adressa [2]: You can download the dataset from this [link](http://reclab.idi.ntnu.no/dataset/).
-- Globo.com [3]
+- Globo.com [3]: You can download the dataset from this [link](https://www.kaggle.com/gspmoreira/news-portal-user-interactions-by-globocom).
 - Kwestie
 - Roularta